 Bulgaria and Greece will also work to establish common innovation centres and promote the start-up environment.

-This was agreed during the meeting, as Minister Stoyanov invited his Greek counterpart to Bulgaria, where together they will visit Sofia Tech Park and identify common initiatives in this area.
+This was agreed during the meeting, as Minister Stojanov invited his Greek counterpart to Bulgaria, where together they will visit Sofia Tech Park and identify common initiatives in this area.